cradlepoint/sdk-samples/README.md

 ----------

 This directory contains the NCOS SDK tools and sample applications.
 Below is a description of each.
-The Router Applications Development Guide is the best document to read first.
+The Application Developmers Guide is the best document to read first.

 ## Documents

 - **README.html**
     - This README file.
-- **Cradlepoint NCOS SDK v3.0 Application Developers Guide.html**
+- **Cradlepoint NCOS SDK v3.1 Application Developers Guide.html**
     - The main document that describes application development.

 ## Sample Application Directories